Program requirements and course listings

 The behavioral and social science application course is an introductory overview of psychology and sociology for students entering the health professions.
 The course will examine factors that influence human behavior, including socio-cultural factors, environmental and behavioral factors, human emotions, and individual and group dynamics.
 (This is a continuation course, taught over three academic terms.)

-MEDP 403G – Biology Applications
+MEDP 403G – Biology Applications/ 503G Biological Systems and Processes

 (1 credit hour, Summer Semester; 3 credit hours, Fall; 2 credit hours Spring)

-MEDP 404A – Inorganic Chemistry Applications
+MEDP 404A – Inorganic Chemistry Applications/504A Chemical Systems and Processes

 (1 credit hour, Summer Semester; 2 credit hours, Fall Semester)

-MEDP 404C – Organic Chemistry Applications
+MEDP 404C – Organic Chemistry Applications/504C Organic Chemistry Systems and Processes

 (2 credit hours, Spring Semester)

 Organic Chemistry Applications is a review of organic chemistry with an emphasis on problem solving.
 The course provides a solid foundation for the organic chemistry topics needed by students entering the health professions: covalent bonds, molecular structure and spectra, separations and purifications, hydrocarbons, oxygen-containing compounds, amines, and biological molecules.
+Master degree students enroll in the 504C course and complete additional requirements.

 MEDP 405A – Physics Applications: Biophysics